thegetty/artistryinbronze/content/conservation-and-analysis/39-salvioli.md

 {{< q-figure-group id="39.2a, 39.2b" grid="2" >}}

 In various areas, traces of gilding were found.
-Analysis by scanning electron microscopy coupled with energy dispersive spectrometry (SEM-EDX) of some minute fragments of this gilding ([fig. 39.3](#39.3a)) allowed assessment.
+Analysis by scanning electron microscopy coupled with energy dispersive X-ray spectrometry (SEM-EDX) of some minute fragments of this gilding ([fig. 39.3](#39.3a)) allowed assessment.
 Results showed it to be a very thin (not more than a few microns), irregular gold film, which was well adhered to the underlying corrosion products (see [fig. 39.3a](#39.3a)).
 No traces of glue or mercury amalgam were found (the gold is pure).
 This, along with the imprint of the inner side of the gold leaf produced by the texture of the bronze surface (see [fig. 39.3b](#39.3b)), suggests it was likely applied using heat and mechanical means.
 The residual leaf fragments are very fragile and required special attention during the cleaning operations in order to safeguard this important evidence of decoration.

 {{< q-figure-group id="39.3a, 39.3b" grid="2" >}}